 The PHAER Zone System establishes management zones on each site based upon the unique risk reduction goals of individual jurisdictions.
 These zones are designated as Green, Yellow, and Special Circumstance Zones, with Green Zones providing the lowest potential for pesticide hazard and exposure.
 Each Zone has a corresponding pesticide list determined by existing toxicological data.

 - Central Park (all Green Zone, no map included)

 - Chestnut Park PHAER Zones

 - Community Park PHAER Zones

 - Westwood Park PHAER Zones

 IPM Innovators Photograph slide show of some of the 133 IPM Innovator Award winners, 1994- present.
-Nominations for IPM Innovator Awards are accepted year-round.
-Photographs by Paul Verke unless otherwise noted
+Nominations for IPM Innovator Awards, presented by the Department of Pesticide Regulation (DPR) are accepted year-round.
+Photographs by Paul Verke unless otherwise noted.

 This comic book, produced by the city of Davis and its Storm Water Quality Program, is to encourage citizens to make sustainable and less toxic choices when confronted with pest control issues at home.

-Due to public desire to know where and what pesticides are being applied in and along our parks, greenbelts, and miscellaneous landscaped areas that people are most likely to enter, we have established a "hotline" to provide this information.
+Due to public desire to know where and what pesticides are being applied in and along our parks, greenbelts, and miscellaneous landscaped areas that people are most likely to enter, the city has established a calendar connected to an eNotification system to provide this information.
 As always, no pesticide applications take place within playground areas.